 Phone (Monday-Friday 9am-4 pm only)

-If the GVSC is unable to answer, feel free to leave a voicemail if you’re comfortable doing so and one of the GVSCs will return your call as soon as possible.
+If Holly is unable to answer, feel free to leave a voicemail if you’re comfortable doing so and Holly will return your call as soon as possible.

 Drop-in Hours (Can stop by with no appointment)

-Drop-in hours follow the University academic calendar and only occur when Fall and Spring classes are in session. *Drop-in hours end 4/26/18 and will resume in the fall.
-You can still call or email Cassidy and Holly to set up a time to meet!
+Drop-in hours follow the University academic calendar and only occur when Fall and Spring classes are in session.
+No drop-in hours on University holidays. *Drop-in hours for Fall 2018 begin when classes start.
+You can still call or email Holly to set up a time to meet before then!